andywer/threads.js/readme.md

   });
 ```

-### Import scripts and transferable objects
+### Transferable objects

-You can also use dependencies in the spawned thread and use transferable objects
-to improve performance when passing large buffers (in browser).
+You can also use transferable objects to improve performance when passing large
+buffers (in browser).
+Add script files you want to run using importScripts()
+(if in browser) as second parameter to thread.run().
 See [Transferable Objects: Lightning Fast!](http://updates.html5rocks.com/2011/12/Transferable-Objects-Lightning-Fast).

 ```javascript